metanorma/cimas/README.md

 ### Make sure repos up-to-date

+Command below need to keep your `$mn-root` up-to-date

-- `bin/ci-master pull -b master -r ../` - from `ci-master` directory
+- `bin/ci-master pull -b master -c ../metanorma-build-scripts/ci-master/config -r ../` - from `ci-master` directory

 ### Propogate changes from ci-master

+Once you pushed your configuration updates to https://github.com/metanorma/metanorma-build-scripts you are ready to apply them for all repos

+If you just wanna _push to `master`_ run commands below:

+- `git multi -c add -u .github`
+- `git multi commit -m "Update CI configuration due to XXX feature"`

+If you wanna to _create PR_ for your changes run commands below:

 - `bin/ci-master sync -r ../ -c ../metanorma-build-scripts/ci-master/config` - from `ci-master` directory
 - `cd $mn-root`